-Plastic panels were placed inside The Monument was considered a compass for visitors and tourists while the people of Damascus called it the “Fair’s Column” because of its vicinity to the Damascus International Fair.
+Plastic panels were placed inside The Monument was considered a compass for visitors and tourists, while the people of Damascus called it the “Fair’s Column” because of its vicinity to the Damascus International Fair.

 For years, the Damascene Sword has been featured on numerous publications, posters and special stamps related to the Fair.

-14. Visit The October War Panorama.
+14. Visit The October War Panorama

 The external grounds of the museum feature Russian-built tanks and jets used by Syria during the war, as well as captured Israeli weapons with placards highlighting that the weapons are “Made in the U.S.A.”

 The Museum and its exhibits were built in collaboration with North Korea, which is evident from the socialist-realist concrete friezes near the Museum’s entrance, as well as the painted portrait of former Syrian President Hafez al-Asad hand-in-hand with former North Korean Leader Kim il-Sung featured in the main gallery.